Also known as: chico, chicle, baramasi, dilly, chikoo, naseberry, zapote, and more

 How to Buy

 Sapodilla is sold by the pound (2-3 fruit per pound).
 Seven pound packages available for home delivery via the online store.
-No shipments to CA.
+No shipments to CA. They may also be picked up at the farm by appointment.

 Storage and RipeningRequires up to 10 days ripen at room temperature (68 degrees or higher).
 Ripe sapodillas may be kept in good condition for several days in the refrigerator.
 May also be frozen.